 significantly higher percent of obese females reported having current

-reported the highest current asthma prevalence (13.1 percent), compared
+reported the highest current asthma prevalence (12.4 percent), compared

-to adults with a college education (8.7 percent), although
+to adults with a college education (8.6 percent), although the

-- The prevalence of current asthma is slightly higher among adults who
+- The prevalence of current asthma was slightly higher among adults who

-- Public middle and high school students in 2008 and 2010 who reported living with a
+- Public middle and high school students who reported living with a

-smoker also reported a slightly higher lifetime
+smoker also reported a slightly (but non-significantly) higher lifetime

 prevalence of asthma than those who indicated that they did not live